krithikagoyal/RISCV-Simulator/README.md

 the user to enable/disable pipelining, forwarding, printing register file, and printing pipeline registers for all or a specific instruction.

-At the end of the execution, the simulator prints various insightful statistics.
+At the end of the execution, the simulator prints various insightful statistics in a *stats.txt* file.

 ## How to run ?
 For any phase,
 1. Place your input .mc file(new ones if any) in the test directory.
+2. Set the knobs(if any) in the *main.py* file.
-2. Run the following command on the terminal in the src directory:
+3. Run the following command on the terminal in the src directory:
 ```
 $ python main.py
 ```